Winter Sports on Austria's Glaciers

 Mölltal Glacier in Carinthia

-The glacier ski area offers slopes of all levels of difficulty and is perfect for a winter holiday away from the hustle and bustle.
+The glacier ski area has slopes of all levels of difficulty and is perfect for a winter holiday away from the hustle and bustle.
 The short waiting times and the free ski bus in Flattach make the Mölltal Glacier a family-friendly winter sports region.

 Snow reliability with a cool factor